 The sixth grade continue to study the Old Testament and discover how the prophets help us understand what God expects of us.
 As the prophets did, we are called to stand for god’s truth in our words and actions.
 Before making important decisions we seek God’s wisdom by praying, reading Scripture, reflecting, and asking people we trust.

 September- Competence; October-Confidence; November/December-Connection; January- Character; February/March- Contribution; April- coping;May/June- Control

-Language Arts: The Language Arts curriculum at Holy cross Catholic School includes four areas of study: reading, writing, listening, and speaking.
-During this trimester, students will move from from the study of short stories to a novel study, Hatchet by Gary Paulsen for 6th grade and The Outsiders by S.E.
-Hinton for 7th grade.
+Language Arts: The Language Arts curriculum at Holy Cross Catholic School includes four areas of study: reading, writing, listening, and speaking.
+During this trimester, students will study the novels Esperanza Rising by Pam Ruiz for 6th grade and Roll of Thunder, Hear My Cry by Mildred Taylor for 7th grade.
 Both grades will integrate writing literary analyses that include character, setting, plot, and theme.

 "The best way to find yourself is to lose yourself in the service of others." --Mahatma Gandhi:

 During the 2018-2019 school year, the sixth-grade service focus will be aiding those in dire hunger at the Oregon Food Bank.
 If you'd like to know more about the OFB, what they do, how they run, etc., please click here: The Oregon Food Bank Informational Website